NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5B(B)
     - Changed to be old 6B animation with old 5B(B) damage
     - Ends sooner
+- 5BBB(B-B) cannot be done on the last two frames
 - 5A
     - Charge time changed from 10f to 8f
     - Grabbable the entire move